-- African Americans: Studies have found that consuming 4,700 mg of potassium daily can eliminate salt-sensitivity, a condition more common among people of African American descent (20).
+- Black people.
+Studies have found that consuming 4,700 mg of potassium daily can eliminate salt-sensitivity, which research indicates disproportionately affects Black people when compared to white people (

-Summary: A healthy adult should aim to consume 3,500–4,700 mg of potassium daily from foods.
-Certain groups of people should aim to consume at least 4,700 mg per day.
+A healthy adult should aim to consume 4,700 mg of potassium daily from foods.

-Surprisingly, potassium supplements are usually not great sources of this mineral.
+Surprisingly, potassium supplements are usually not significant sources of this mineral.

-The US Food and Drug Administration (FDA) limits over-the-counter potassium supplements to less than 100 mg per serving — just 2% of the US daily recommendation (31).
+The Food and Drug Administration (FDA) limits over-the-counter potassium chloride supplements to less than 100 mg per serving — just 2% of the U.S. daily recommendation (31).

 Taking too much of this mineral can cause excess amounts to build up in the blood, which is known as hyperkalemia.
 In some cases, this may cause an irregular heartbeat, called cardiac arrhythmia, which can be fatal (

-However, people who are deficient or at risk of deficiency may require a high-dose potassium supplement.
-In these cases, doctors may prescribe a higher-dose supplement and monitor you for any reactions.
+However, people who are deficient or at risk for deficiency may require a high-dose potassium supplement.
+In these cases, your healthcare provider may prescribe a higher-dose supplement and monitor you for any reactions.

-Summary: Potassium supplements are not necessary for a healthy adult.
-However, some people are prescribed a higher-dose supplement.
+Potassium supplements aren’t necessary for a healthy adult.
+However, some people may be prescribed a higher-dose supplement.

-An excess of potassium in the blood is known as hyperkalemia.
-The condition is characterized by a blood level higher than 5.0 mmol per liter, and can be dangerous.
+An excessive level of potassium in the blood is known as hyperkalemia.
+The condition is characterized by a blood level higher than 5.0 mmol per liter, which can be dangerous.

-For a healthy adult, there is no significant evidence that potassium from foods can cause hyperkalemia (16).
+For a healthy adult, there’s no significant evidence that potassium from foods can cause hyperkalemia (16).

-For this reason, potassium from foods does not have a tolerable upper intake level.
-This is the most a healthy adult can consume in a day without adverse effects (
+For this reason, potassium from foods doesn’t have a tolerable upper intake level.
+This is the most a healthy adult can consume in a day without negative effects (

 Compared to foods, potassium supplements are small and easy to take.
-Taking too many at once may overwhelm the kidneys’ ability to remove excess potassium (
+Taking too many may overwhelm the kidneys’ ability to remove excess potassium (

 Additionally, there are several groups of people who may need less of this mineral than others, including:

-- People with chronic kidney disease: This disease increases the risk of hyperkalemia.
-People with chronic kidney disease should ask their doctor how much potassium is right for them (
+- People with chronic kidney disease.
+This disease increases the risk of hyperkalemia.
+People with chronic kidney disease should ask their medical provider how much potassium is right for them (

-- Elderly people: As people age, their kidney function declines.
-Elderly people are also more likely to take medications that affect the risk of hyperkalemia (
+- Older adults.
+As people age, their kidney function declines.
+Older people are also more likely to take medications that affect the risk of hyperkalemia (

-Summary: It is difficult for a healthy adult to overdose on potassium from foods.
-However, people with kidney problems, as well as the elderly and those who take medications for blood pressure, may need less potassium.
+It’s difficult for a healthy adult to overdose on potassium from foods.
+However, people with kidney problems, older adults, and those who take medications for blood pressure may need less potassium.

-Potassium is an essential mineral and electrolyte that’s involved in heart function, muscle contraction and water balance.
+Potassium is an essential mineral and electrolyte involved in heart function, muscle contraction, and water balance.

 Despite its importance, very few people around the world get enough potassium.
 A healthy adult should aim to consume 3,500–4,700 mg daily from foods.

-To increase your intake, incorporate a few potassium-rich foods into your diet, such as spinach, beet greens, potatoes and fish, such as salmon.
+To increase your intake, incorporate a few potassium-rich foods into your diet such as spinach, yams, avocados, bananas, and fish, such as salmon.